-Tell someone you're an archeologist, and it may conjure up visions of people digging in deserts to uncover ancient bones.
-However, archeologists also are employed whenever federal money is used for a project such as to build a new road.
-Before any construction can begin, the archeological significance of a particular parcel of land must be assessed.
+Tell someone you're an archaeologist, and it may conjure up visions of people digging in deserts to unearth ancient bones.
+However, archaeologists also are employed whenever federal money is used for a project, such as to construct a new road.
+Before any construction can start, the archaeological significance of a particular parcel of land must be assessed.

-While jobs aren't in abundance as they are in the legal or medical fields, archeologists are projected to have better-than-average job growth of 21 percent from 2010 to 2020, according to the BLS.
-In 2010, the median pay for an archeologist was $54,230 per year, or $26.07 per hour, according to the government agency.
+Jobs aren't as abundant as they are in the legal or medical fields, so archaeologists are projected to have slower than average job growth from 2014 to 2024, according to the BLS.

-Archeologists typically have a four-year degree, a master's degree and in some cases a doctorate in anthropology with a concentration in archeology and can work on diverse jobs from surveying a pipeline being constructed to a new shopping mall being built, says Joel Irish, a professor in the anthropology department at the University of Alaska in Fairbanks.
+Archaeologists typically have a 4-year degree, a master's degree -- and in some cases a doctorate in anthropology with a concentration in archaeology -- and can work on diverse jobs from surveying a pipeline being constructed to a new shopping mall being built, says Joel Irish, a professor in the anthropology department at the University of Alaska in Fairbanks, Alaska.

 RATE SEARCH: Selling your house and buying another?
 Find the best mortgage deal today.